spsforks/google-sanitizers-wiki/AddressSanitizerHowToContribute.md

 Some files only exist in the GCC tree, to make it interoperate with the rest of the GCC code.
 If you need to change them, you'll have to split your patch, apply the LLVM part first, merge it back to the GCC tree and then apply your patch there.
 We should aim to keep both trees in sync, so that GCC wouldn't need to go through this, but that's for another topic.

 We're creating a set of guidelines for GCC developers to contribute back with ease, and below are some guidelines.
-Please, let us know if they don't work, of if there's a better way:
+Please let us know if they don't work, of if there's a better way:

   1. Develop and test in GCC's sanitizer tree
   1. Take a diff one directory up (to avoid "libsanitizer")